 Poetry's Work: Labor and Poiesis, 1950 to the Present

-Turner, Lindsay, Department of English, University of Virginia
+Turner, Lindsay, English - Graduate School of Arts and Sciences, University of Virginia

 Ramazani, R, Department of English, University of Virginia